 Time will tell.
 The hype over the future of NAND technology, worth the fuss?
 NAND is non-volatile memory we use in today’s cameras and other flash media devices.
 It’s also used in a fast growing number of computers as a hard drive.
 What’s the meaning of non-volatile?
 It means the device will perform memory retention inside the NAND flash card even when the power is off.
 Power failures or logical corruption can lead to the need for flash memory recovery solutions.

 NAND memory technology is getting smaller and smaller.
 Its capacity to hold memory and its long life have given this technology a boost.
 We use this technology in two ways.
 There is SLC and MLC flash.
 Both are initials for single and multi level cells.
 The technology spreads the memory out over the cells in an even distribution.
 The distribution of memory allows for better performance and faster read write cycles.
 Flash media powers the devices that we use everyday.
-Have a broken storage device?
+Have a broken or bent tip on a USB storage device?
 More information: Recover documents from NAND storage drives.

 NAND Flash Technology Uses Efficiency To Lower Market Price.

 Flash technology, which got its name from the speed in which it works comes in two forms.
 NOR is the more sure footed type that quickly records memory sequentially.
 NAND on the other hand is a much more affordable sequential reader and writer of memory.
 NAND flash chips can store more data on less space by spreading it out, over sequential cells.
 Spreading out the data makes it better suited in the storage of mass data than NOR.
 NAND has rewritten the price rules.
 It’s much more affordable with its multi level cell upgrade.

 Flash Memory Lifetime, what About Endurance?